Tblue/mkttf/README.md

 # `mkttf`: BDF to TTF conversion #

-The `mkttf.ff` FontForge script converts a set of BDF files into a TTF file, automatically generating the needed scalable outlines.
+The `mkttf.ff` FontForge script converts a set of BDF files into a TTF file, automatically generating the required scalable outlines (actually, any font format supported by FontForge is accepted).
 Call it with the `-h` option for usage help.

 The `mkttf.sh` script generates medium (normal), bold and italic versions